quinnylee/NGIAB_data_preprocess/README.md

 - `-l`, `--latlon`: Use latitude and longitude instead of catid.
 Expects comma-separated values via the CLI, e.g., `python -m ngiab_data_cli -i 54.33,-69.4 -l -s`.
 - `-g`, `--gage`: Use gage ID instead of catid.
 Expects a single gage ID via the CLI, e.g., `python -m ngiab_data_cli -i 01646500 -g -s`.
 - `-s`, `--subset`: Subset the hydrofabric to the given feature.
+- `--subset_type`: Specify the subset type. `nexus`: get everything flowing into the downstream nexus of the selected catchment. `catchment`: get everything flowing into the selected catchment.
 - `-f`, `--forcings`: Generate forcings for the given feature.
 - `-r`, `--realization`: Create a realization for the given feature.
 - `--lstm`: Configures the data for the [python lstm](https://github.com/ciroh-ua/lstm/).